-This document describes the new architecture option available for the Oracle Forms Services component of the Oracle9i Application Server.
+This document describes the architecture option available for the Oracle Forms Services component in Oracle9i Application Server.
 In this document, the phrases "Oracle Forms Server" and "Oracle Forms Services" are used to indicate the set of components required to deploy Forms applications using the three-tier model.